brbergamo/gene_expression_project/README.md

 # Classification of Leukemia Subtypes Using Gene Expression Data

 This project explores the classification of acute leukemia subtypes — Acute Lymphoblastic Leukemia (ALL) and Acute Myeloid Leukemia (AML) — using gene expression profiles from microarray data.
-The dataset, originally published in a biomedical study, contains expression values for over 7,000 genes across 72 patient samples.
+The dataset, originally published in the landmark study by Golub et al. (“Molecular Classification of Cancer: Class Discovery and Class Prediction by Gene Expression Monitoring”), contains expression values for over 7,000 genes across 72 patient samples.

-After preprocessing the data (including transposition, normalization, and dimensionality reduction via PCA), we trained a logistic regression model with hyperparameter tuning using GridSearchCV.
-The model aimed to distinguish between ALL and AML patients based on their gene expression signatures.
+After preprocessing (including transposition, normalization, and dimensionality reduction via PCA), a logistic regression model was trained with hyperparameter tuning using GridSearchCV.
+The goal was to distinguish between ALL and AML patients based on their transcriptomic signatures.

-Although the final accuracy was modest (≈ 58.8%), the project provides a strong foundation for exploring how classical machine learning methods can be applied to high-dimensional transcriptomic data.
-This analysis could be expanded in future work using additional classifiers, feature selection, and more advanced dimensionality reduction strategies.
+While the final test accuracy was modest (~58.8%), the project demonstrates how classical machine learning approaches can be applied to high-dimensional biological data.
+This analysis serves as a starting point for future improvements using additional classifiers, feature selection methods, and more advanced dimensionality reduction techniques.